 The non-preemptive QV kernel executes active objects one at a time, with priority-based scheduling performed after run-to-completion (RTC) processing of each event.
 Due to naturally short duration of event processing in state machines, the simple QV kernel is often adequate for many real-time systems.
-(NOTE: Long RTC steps can be often broken into shorter pieces by means of the "Reminder" state pattern [Reminder])
+(NOTE: Long RTC steps can frequently be broken into shorter pieces using the "Reminder" state pattern [Reminder])

 [1] The QF_MAX_ACTIVE specifies the maximum number of active object priorities in the application.
 You always need to provide this constant.
 Here, QF_MAX_ACTIVE is set to 32, but it can be increased up to the maximum limit of 63 active object priorities in the system.